TomaszJaworski777/Javelin/README.md

 ## Engine Options
 * `RootPST` `default 450 min 100 max 1000` - Adjust the temperature of flattening policy on root node.
-* `Hash` ` default 64 min 1 max 65536` - ADjust the max size of the search tree in megabytes.
+* `Hash` ` default 64 min 1 max 65536` - Adjust the max size of the search tree in megabytes.
-* `MoveOverhead` `default 10 min 0 max 500` - Adjust offset in miliseconds, which engine should apply, when calculating time to move.
+* `MoveOverhead` `default 10 min 0 max 500` - Adjust offset in milliseconds, which engine should apply, when calculating time to move.

 ## Feature List
 * MCTS Search
    * Tree Reuse
    * Flatten Policy At Root
    * Reuse Of Least Recently Used Node
-* Quiesence Seach
+* Quiescence Search
    * MVV-LVA
    * Static Exchange Evaluation
-* Value Network: 768->16->1
+* Value Network: 768->32->1
 * Policy Network: 128 subnets: 768->16